Sidharth Kuncalienker

-Sidharth Sripad Kuncalienker is a former member of Goa Legislative Assembly.
-He has been elected in a by poll from Panaji constituency in place of Manohar Parrikar.
-He belongs to the Bharatiya Janata Party (BJP).
+Sidharth Sripad Kuncalienker is an Indian politician who is a former member of the Goa Legislative Assembly.
+He had been elected in a by poll from Panaji constituency in place of Manohar Parrikar.
+He is a member of the Bharatiya Janata Party (BJP).
 On 10 May 2017, Kuncalienker resigned in order to allow Goa Chief Minister Manohar Parrikar to contest the seat.

 Posts

 He was the chairman of the Economic Development Corporation limited.